Margaret R. MacDonald, M.D., Ph.D.

 Research Associate Professor

-MacDonald and her colleagues use two well-studied positive-strand RNA viruses representing the Alphavirus and Flavivirus genera to gain insights into viruses and the hosts they infect.
-Sindbis virus is an Alphavirus genus member within the Togaviridae family, which causes severe, untreatable illness including arthritis and encephalitis.
-The zinc-finger antiviral protein (ZAP) is a cellular factor with powerful inhibitory activity against several pathogens, including Sindbis, hepatitis B, HIV, Ebola, and Marburg viruses.
-While its mechanism of action is not fully elucidated, ZAP expression blocks translation of the incoming Sindbis virus genome and promotes degradation of retrovirus and filovirus genomic RNA.
-MacDonald’s group has shown that ZAP synergizes with interferon, an innate immune defense system that creates an antiviral state.
-Genes synergizing with ZAP were identified by coexpressing ZAP with over 350 interferon-stimulated genes.
-To further elucidate ZAP’s antiviral mechanism, a genome-wide screen was conducted, revealing a role for TRIM25 in ZAP action.
-The group is also studying two new ZAP isoforms to determine their biological activity against a panel of viruses.
+MacDonald and her colleagues study positive-strand RNA viruses in the Alphavirus and Flavivirus genera to gain insights into viruses and the hosts they infect.
+Sindbis virus, an alphavirus, causes severe, untreatable illness including arthritis and encephalitis.
+The zinc-finger antiviral protein (ZAP) is a host factor with powerful inhibitory activity against several pathogens, including Sindbis, hepatitis B, HIV, and Ebola viruses.
+While ZAP’s antiviral mechanism is not fully elucidated, it belongs to a family of enzymes called poly ADP-ribose polymerases (PARPs), blocks translation of the incoming Sindbis virus genome, and promotes degradation of retrovirus and filovirus genomic RNA.
+MacDonald’s group has shown that ZAP synergizes with an innate immune defense molecule called interferon and requires the enzyme TRIM25 for full activity.
+The group is studying two new ZAP isoforms to determine their biological activity against a panel of viruses.
+They are also studying the role of poly-ADP-ribosylation in limiting Sindbis virus replication.